socialdrones/designreview/prospectuses/2011_Ng_Collocated.md

 *by Wai Shan (Florence) Ng and Ehud Sharlin, in RO-MAN 2011* - [10.1109/ROMAN.2011.6005280](https://doi.org/10.1109/ROMAN.2011.6005280)

-### 1) What are the core research questions investigatedthrough empirical studies?
+### 1) What are the core research questions investigated through empirical studies?

 User sentiment towards gesture-based high-level drone control using a designed gesture vocabulary for the tasks *takeoff/land*, *raise/lower*, *hover* (*stop/come/circle*), and *find*.